What You Need to Know When Having Someone Else Homeschool Your Child or Homeschooling Someone Else’s Child

 Homeschooling is legal in all 50 states, but states have different regulations regarding who can homeschool a child.
 Be sure to check with your state homeschooling laws, but there are essentially three scenarios that involve someone other than you, as the parent, homeschooling your child:

-- The person providing instruction is a relative, such as a grandparent, older sibling, or other relative who will be educating your child at no charge.
+- The person providing instruction is a relative, such as a grandparent, older sibling, or other relatives who will be educating your child at no charge.

 - The person is someone unrelated to the family who will be receiving compensation.